Vi presento il mio "nuovo" Commodore 128D 100% NON testato, che ho acquistato su eBay. Lo proviamo? Secondo voi, funzionerà?

 First power on of the Commodore 128D

-After reconnecting the two connectors that we disconnected to test the supply voltages, we can try to power the computer.
-To my surprise, Commodore 128D 100% NOT testedโฆ works!
+After reconnecting the two connectors that we have detached to try the power voltages, we can try to feed the computer.
+With my great surprise, 100% non -tested Commodore 128d ... it works!

 The Commodore 128D allows you to use two monitors